RoadieHQ/marketing-site/content/docs/custom-plugins/artifactory/index.md

 ### Step 1.
 Get credentials

 Get your credentials for the npm registry.

 Follow [this link][forgot-password] and click "Forgot password?" to reset your password.
-The username is
+The username is `<your-company>-roadie`.
-`<your-company>-roadie`.
 This will send a reset link to the email we have associated with your account.
 You can change this email as you wish.

+When you follow the link in this email you will be asked to enter the new password.
+Then you will be asked to configure MFA.
+This is only required using the web interface.
+While the Artifactory UI suggests you must use Google Authenticator other applications are accepted.
+We have tested with 1Password for example.

 ### Step 2.
 Configure NPM